NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.md

 ### Enable NuGet authentication provider integration, to avoid token expiration for long workflows

-We will wait for evidence that the short-lived token lifetime duration (15 minutes) is not sufficient for all workflow push operations.
+We will wait for evidence that our selected short-lived token lifetime duration is not sufficient for all workflow push operations.

 ### Connect this effort with build provenance, tracked by [NuGet/Home#13581](https://github.com/NuGet/Home/issues/13581)